Jeffrey Epstein business partner Steven Hoffenberg presumed dead at Connecticut home

 Epstein got off scot free and became a notorious sex trafficker of teenage girls.
 He was eventually charged with several sex crimes and died by suicide in Manhattan federal jail in August 2019.
 Many people theorized that Epstein acquired some of his expansive wealth in the Towers Financial scandal.

-Hoffenberg also briefly owned the New York Post in 1993, but his reign lasted only three months.
+Hoffenberg also briefly owned the New York Post in 1993, but his reign lasted only three months before the house of cards collapsed.